Tutte polynomial: Jones polynomial

-Along the hyperbola $xy=1$, the Tutte polynomial of a planar graph specialises to the Jones polynomial of an associated alternating knot.
+Along the hyperbola $xy=1$, the Tutte polynomial of a planar graph specialises to the Jones polynomial of an associated alternating knot obtained via the medial graph construction.
+Louis Kauffman has proposed a generalization of the Tutte polynomial for signed graphs, which yields by the medial construction a knot polynomial that specializes to the Jones polynomial as well as to the Kauffman bracket polynomial.

 Individual points

 (2, 1)

 $T_G(2,1)$ counts the number of forests, i.e., the number of acyclic edge subsets.

 (1, 1)

 $T_G(1,1)$ counts the number of spanning forests (edge subsets without cycles and the same number of connected components as G).
 If the graph is connected, $T_G(1,1)$ counts the number of spanning trees.

 (1, 2)

 $T_G(1,2)$ counts the number of spanning subgraphs (edge subsets with the same number of connected components as G).

 (2, 0)

 $T_G(2,0)$ counts the number of acyclic orientations of G.

 (0, 2)

 $T_G(0,2)$ counts the number of strongly connected orientations of G.